We offer grants for full-time faculty in Christian schools. Contact the Graduate Office for information.

 Private student loans are available for students who do not wish to or are not eligible to borrow a Stafford Loan.
-We will work with any lender you choose, but Discover, Chase Select and Collegiate Custom Choice are some of the loan programs our graduate students have used in the past.
+We will work with any lender you choose, or you can choose from our preferred lender list here .
 As with any loan, Gordon College suggests that students review all terms and conditions of any private student loan before borrowing.

 To receive a private student loan you must initiate this loan with the lender of your choice.
 Once you have begun the application process, please complete the Graduate Financial Aid Form.

 If you have any questions about payments, billing or the loan process, please contact: